VIkill33/SwiftUI-ContributionChart/README.md

 Or you can download the code of this repo, then `Add Local...` in Xcode, and open the folder of the repo.

 # Usage
-- Import this package after you've installed by `import ContributionChart`
+- Import this package after you installed by `import ContributionChart`
 - Use the chart like
 ```swift
 ContributionChartView(data: yourData,